MapSurferNET/MapSurfer.NET-Docs/faq.md

 >%!INFO!% <strong id="WhichVersion">Which version should I use?</strong>

 It is highly recommended to use the latest stable release of the framework.
 More detailed information about available [releases](release-notes.md), you can get on Downloads page.

+>%!INFO!% <strong id="WhatIsPerformance">What is the performance of MapSurfer.NET in comparison to other existing toolkits?</strong>

+Our [benchmarks](http://mapsurfernet.com/blog/benchmarking-mapping-toolkits-in-tile-seeding) show that MapSurfer.NET is as fast as MapServer and Mapnik written in C/C++.

 >%!INFO!% <strong id="WhereSampleProjects">Where can one find sample projects with map styles?</strong>